Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Sharp Bounds on the Proposed Causal Estimands for Ordinal Outcomes

-The bounds in Theorem \ref{thm:tau} are closely related to the distributional causal effects in \eqref{eq:DCE}, and we can interpret them as the conservative and optimistic estimates of the probability that the treatment is beneficial to the outcome.
-Furthermore, the following corollary demonstrates that the sharp upper bound $\tau_U$ is related to the stochastic dominance assumption, i.e., $ \Delta_j \ge 0 $ for all $j.$
+\end{proposition} { The bounds in \eqref{eq:tau} resemble \cite{Fan:2010}'s parallel results for continuous outcomes, where the maximum and minimum operators are replaced by supremum and infimum, respectively. }As a straightforward validity check, note that the inequalities $0 \le \tau_L \le \tau_U \le 1$ always hold, regardless of the marginal distributions of the potential outcomes.
+In particular, by definition in \eqref{eq:tau}, $\tau_L \ge p_{+0} + \Delta_0 = p_{+0},$ and $\tau_U \le 1 + \Delta_0 = 1.$ Moreover, the bounds in Proposition \ref{thm:tau} are closely related to the distributional causal effects in \eqref{eq:DCE}, and therefore we can interpret them as the conservative and optimistic estimates of the probability that the treatment is beneficial to the outcome.
+Furthermore, the following corollary demonstrates that the sharp upper bound $\tau_U$ is related to the \emph{stochastic dominance} assumption, i.e., $ \Delta_j \ge 0 $ for all $j.$

 \begin{corollary} The causal parameter $\tau_U = 1,$ if and only if the marginal probabilities $\bm p_1$ and $\bm p_0$ satisfy the stochastic dominance assumption. \end{corollary}